What are pimento peppers?

 Where can you buy pimento peppers?

 So no matter what you call this chili–cherry pepper, pimento, or pimiento–it’s got surprising legs in the kitchen.
 Use it to spice up your dishes in dried paprika form, and don’t be afraid to experiment with this pepper fresh in dishes.
-The mild heat and succulence of the pimento pepper is sure to make you a fan.
+The mild heat and succulence are sure to make you a fan.